tudelft3d/Random3Dcity/README.md

 ## Conditions for use

 This software is free to use.
-However, you are kindly requested to acknowledge the use of this software by citing it in a research paper you are writing, reports, and/or other applicable materials.
+However, you are kindly requested to acknowledge the use of this software by citing it in a research paper you are writing, reports, and/or other applicable materials; and mentioning the [3D Geoinformation group at the Delft University of Technology](http://3dgeoinfo.bk.tudelft.nl/).
 A research paper is under submission, hence please contact me to give you a reference to cite.

 Further, I will be very happy to hear if you find this tool useful for your workflow.
 If you find it useful and/or have suggestions for its improvement, please let me know.
 Further, I am maintaining a list of users that I notify of corrections and updates.

-## Academic reference
+## Academic reference with a detailed methodology

 Coming soon.
+Journal paper under submission.

 ## Features and technical details